rdennison12/MVC-PHP/README.md

 * Begin creating a form for inserting new records into the database
 * Finished creating the form to insert a new record with validation
 * Begin page to edit an existing record
+* Finished the editing methods required to edit/delete an existing record